 We will consider all information we receive from stakeholders to help shape our forecasts.
 As these forecasts will inform the network we deliver for our customers, we also have a duty to our customers to ensure that all information included is well evidenced and credible.
 We will therefore consider the extent to which information we receive should be used to update the forecasts.
 For information relating to specific developments in the shorter-term, we will consider how developed that scheme is and its underlying drivers.

-In the meantime, if you have any further questions or feedback, please do not hesitate to email us at RIIO_ED2@ spenergynetworks.co.uk.
-Whilst we have followed a different timescale for this year, from 2021 the annual process will be as per Figure 3.
+In the meantime, if you have any further questions or feedback, please do not hesitate to email us at RIIO\ED2@ spenergynetworks.co.uk

 Figure 3 | Annual process to create our DFES